docinfosci/canvasxpress-python/README.md

 <!-- End Badges -->

 ### Recent Enhancements

+#### 2021 May 21: CXUrlData added
+CanvasXpress accepts URL references to files or endpoints with properly formatted JSON data.  `CXUrlData` has been added to support URL passthrough to the CanvasXpress Javascript, along with some validation ability at the Python tier.

 #### 2021 May 18: CXDataProfile added
 CanvasXpress has specific requirements for data organization within a JSON so